benjamincrozat/content/posts/laravel-pulse.md

 ## The features Laravel Pulse offers

-- **Application usage of your users**: "Uncover the users who make the most requests, engage with the slowest endpoints, and dispatch the most jobs throughout your Laravel applications."
+- **Application usage of your users**: Laravel Pulse lets you see which of your users are bad citizens.
+It uncovers which ones make the most requests, engage with the slowest endpoints, and dispatch the most jobs throughout your application.
 - **Statistics of your servers**: Monitor various aspects of your servers, like CPU, memory, and disk usage.
 All of this in one place!
 - **Queue monitoring**: Instead of trying to guess which queue needs more resources, make educated decisions based on historical data and bring real benefits to your users. 👌
 - **Performance monitoring**: Again, making decisions based on data is invaluable, and Laravel Pulse can also help with routes, database queries, jobs, and even outgoing requests.